RyanEuesden/HYT221-Raspberry-Pi/README.md

 sudo nano temphumid.py
 ```

-Here is where the your Initial State access key is added and any user settings that you wish to alter can be changed in the following lines of code:
+Here is where your Initial State access key is added and any user settings that you wish to alter can be changed within the following lines of code:

 ```Python
 # --------- User Settings ---------